isaacnmm/pestpolicy-hugo2XX/content/posts/can-bed-bugs-get-in-your-hair/index.md

 ###  1. Manual Bed Bug Removal

 For persons with beards, you may require to comb, trim, or shave with the goal of removing the nits, nymphs, and eggs.
-See also: [How big are bed bugs](https://pestpolicy.com/how-big-are-bed-bugs/)?
-If you're wearing infested hairpieces or wigs, you'll need to manually remove the bed bugs as these hairpieces may provide an easy home.
-To remove the [bed bugs and their eggs](https://pestpolicy.com/how-to-kill-bed-bug-eggs/), can do this manually.
+See also: [How big are bed bugs](https://pestpolicy.com/how-big-are-bed-bugs/)?If you're wearing infested hairpieces or wigs, you'll need to manually remove the bed bugs as these hairpieces may provide an easy home.
+To remove the [bed bugs and their eggs](https://pestpolicy.com/how-to-kill-bed-bug-eggs/),can do this manually.

 ###  2. Wash the Hair

 Next, get some hot water and keenly wash and comb the hair - this will also remove the bed bug nymphs, nits, and eggs.
-[Squashing the bed bugs](https://pestpolicy.com/what-happens-when-you-squish-a-bed-bug/), it'll leave some bloodstains and a horrifying odor.
+[Squashing the bed bugs](https://pestpolicy.com/what-happens-when-you-squish-a-bed-bug/),it'll leave some bloodstains and a horrifying odor.
 Note that you must start with hair-washing prior to washing the body.
 The heat from the hot water will assist in killing the bed bugs - as you immerse yourself in a warm-water bath tab.

 ###  3. Alcohol Washing